ZAKI1905/Pheno/README.md

 # Pheno
-This is the program used for the collider analysis in "Exotic Lepton-Flavor Violating Higgs Decays".
+This is the program used for the collider analysis in "Exotic Lepton-Flavor Violating Higgs Decays" project.

 -Last updated October 11, 2019